-In central London it has also introduced a waste consolidation scheme, with the aim of reducing waste produced by occupiers in Regent Street and St James, as well as using electronic vehicles and generating less traffic.
+In central London it has introduced a waste consolidation scheme, with the aim of reducing waste produced by occupiers in Regent Street and St James, and the use of electronic vehicles to generate less traffic.

-The Crown Estate's wider portfolio includes many land-based quarries, marine aggregates and forestry interests, for example timber from Windsor Great Park, Portland Stone and Welsh slate.
-This provides the opportunity for the business to use these natural resources, which have been responsibly managed, on its developments where it is the most sustainable choice.
+The Crown Estate's wider portfolio includes many land-based quarries, marine aggregates, and forestry interests, for example timber from Windsor Great Park, Portland Stone and Welsh slate.
+This provides the opportunity for the business to use these responsibly managed, natural resources on its developments where it is the most sustainable choice.

-The Crown Estate has an ambitious plan, Aspirations 2030, to enable a resilient and successful business for the long term.
+The Crown Estate's Aspirations 2030 plan, is to enable a resilient and successful business for the long term.
 Aspirations 2030 focuses on three key areas: becoming a climate proof business; delivering healthy places; and achieving super efficiency.

 To fully integrate the circular economy into its business of the future, The Crown Estate is seeking to form partnerships and enable greater collaboration to build in-house knowledge and encourage adoption in the personal lives of its employees.